A life-changing gift for Newborn Mothers

 This book is your invitation to join the renaissance of a more joyful, peaceful transformation to motherhood.

-The Numbers
+The numbers

 One in seven women in Australia will experience postnatal depression.
 That’s 48,400 women — enough to fill 116 jumbo jets — every year.

 More than two-thirds of mothers do not meet their own breastfeeding goals.
-These are not goals set by the government or the World Health Organization.
+These are not goals set by the government or the World Health Organisation.
 These are goals set by the kind and generous mothers themselves, who want to feed their baby, and don’t have the support they need.

 Marriages suffer during the transition to parenthood.
 As early as 1957, psychologist Edward LeMasters published a paper claiming that becoming parents caused a marriage crisis.
 Back then, he was ridiculed.
 This was supposed to be the happiest time of your life!
 But decades of research since have shown consistently that conflict increases dramatically in marriages once a baby is introduced.